kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 ### Explicit detail is important:

 - If you're looking for answer that's not in this document, please file an issue so we can keep the document current.
 - Generally CI Signal lead errs on the side of filing an issue for each test failure or flake before following up with SIGs/owners.
-This way we dont _lose track of an issue_
+This way we don't _lose track of an issue_
 - If a dashboard isn't listed here, or a test isn't on one of the listed dashboards, **_CI Signal lead is not looking at it_**

 ## Requirements